tokejepsen/maya-portable/README.md

 # maya-portable
-Portable launching of Maya
+Portable launching of Maya.

-Populate the folders with personal customization and take; script, shelves and plugin with you on a usb stick.
+Populate the folders with personal customization and take; scripts, shelves, modules and plugins with you on an external storage.

 Acts exactly like Maya, but adds the contents of the folders to the Maya session.